 Design

 Having more space to play with allowed Chuwi to go large on connectors and enlargement capabilities.
-There’s a detachable cover that hides an M.2 slot; that’s manifestly fantastic if you want to add more storage.
-Furthermore, there are two USB 3.Zero ports, one USB Type-C connector, one microSD card slot, one mini-HDMI, and one audio jack (but no Kensington lock here).
+There’s a detachable cover that hides an M.2 slot; that’s man, which is if you want to add more storage.
+Furthermore, there are two USB 3.
+Zero ports, one USB Type-C connector, one microSD card slot, one mini-HDMI, and one audio jack (but no Kensington lock here).

 Flip the computer over, and you’ll observe a pair of factors.
 First, four black, spherical rubber toes elevate the pocketbook using a few millimeters, and then there’s the fact that there are no air vents.
-Indeed, the computer is totally quiet in operation, even below load.
+Indeed, the computer is quiet in operation, even below load.
 However, it does warm up; however, the greater warmness is hastily dissipated thanks to the big heatsink, the aluminum alloy shell.

 Specifications

 However, that doesn’t mean this Intel chip is gradual – far from it, as we can see later.
-And with a TDP of four.5W, it runs cooler and consumes less strength than the likes of Intel’s Celeron N4100 – which must translate into extended battery life.
+And with a TDP of four.5W, it runs cooler and consumes less strength than Intel’s Celeron N4100 – which must translate into extended battery life.
 The drawback is that the 6Y30 has older integrated photos and might struggle with packages that thrive on multi-center, as it has 1/2 the number of cores ( rather than four).

 Performance and usage